Go into the water and behind the scenes of the largest and most successful seagrass restoration project in the world.

 In the early 1930s, a noxious slime mold and the powerful Chesapeake-Potomac Hurricane combined to devastate seagrass meadows in Virginia’s coastal bays.
 While seagrasses did regenerate in the Chesapeake, they never returned to Virginia's other coastal bays.

 A patch of eelgrass was discovered in 1999 in a seaside bay off the Eastern Shore.
 It may have taken root from seeds that had drifted down from Chincoteague Bay.
 According to Dr. Robert "JJ" Orth from the Virginia Institute of Marine Science (VIMS), "That’s when the light went on that conditions there might be ripe for recovery, as long as there was a source of seeds."

 As eelgrass collapsed, it created a ripple effect.
 With the loss of this critical nursery habitat, commercially important bay scallops completely disappeared from Virginia’s waters.

 But after more than 80 years, the tide may be turning.

 We are working with VIMS on an effort to produce and grow scallops from larvae to juvenile size.
-3 million of VIMS’ bay scallop larvae are currently being raised in Conservancy setting tanks.
+3 million of VIMS’ bay scallop larvae are currently being raised in TNC setting tanks.

 In May 2017, we released 12.3 million bay scallop larvae that were spawned by VIMS and Cherrystone Aquafarms into the eelgrass in South Bay.
 The hope is to eventually restore a self-sustaining population of bay scallops to Virginia waters.